jhideki/mushroom-knight-art/README.md

 # mushroom-knight-art
 Put art files in corresponding folders.
 Feel free to resort/rename any files that may seem out of place.
+Make sure you stick to the provided pallet.

 ### Demo Scene
 ![Gameplay Screenshot](DemoScenes/download.png)